About

 The Nordic Alliance for Clinical Genomics (NACG) is an independent, non-governmental, not-for-profit Nordic association.

-NACG partners work together and learn from each other to lift performance standards.
-We aim at responsible sharing of trustworthy data for improved diagnosis and treatment, and as a resource for research.
+NACG partners work together and learn from each other to raise performance standards.
+We aim for the responsible sharing of trustworthy data for improved diagnosis and treatment, and as a resource for research.

 Goals and activities